Climate Change and its Impact on Health

 • and respiratory health risks due to air pollution from wildfires.
 These extreme wildfires are predicted to increase in number as warming continues.

-• Infectious diseases will also increase such as tick-borne diseases, endemic and exotic mosquito-borne diseases, and foodborne diseases due to an increase in temperatures.
+• Due to an increase in temperatures, infectious diseases, such as tick-borne diseases, endemic and exotic mosquito-borne diseases, and foodborne diseases, will also increase.

-These increasing health risks from climate change are adding stresses on healthcare facilities and healthcare providers.
+These increasing health risks from climate change are adding stress on healthcare facilities and healthcare providers.

 Global and national initiatives

-Global and national initiatives have been developed as a result of climate change-related health impacts.
+Global and national initiatives have been developed due to climate change-related health impacts.

 For instance, health professionals in Canada have been increasingly considering and responding to the health effects of climate change.
-They are becoming more prepared and resilient due to a better understanding of the health dimensions of climate change.
+Due to a better understanding of the health dimensions of climate change, they are becoming more prepared and resilient.

-The World Health Organization have developed a global strategy that calls for the integration of public health and environmental science to work on primary intervention and work on policies that address the causes of these health threats.
+The World Health Organization has developed a global strategy that calls for integrating public health and environmental science to work on primary intervention and policies that address the causes of these health threats.

-In Canada, the health institutions have come together to identify climate change as a health emergency.
-A couple of medical students associations have called to integrated climate-health into medical education by the end of 2020 to equip health professional to deal with climate-related health issues in the future.
+In Canada, health institutions have come together to identify climate change as a health emergency.
+A couple of medical student associations have called for integrating climate health into medical education by the end of 2020 to equip health professionals to deal with climate-related health issues in the future.

-Canada is also on track to phase out coal power by 2030 which is expected to deliver $1.3 billion in health and environment benefits because of better air quality.
-With regards to their diet, Canadians have put out a Food Guide with the emphasis on a plant-rich diet that would reduce animal-based consumption.
+Canada is also on track to phase out coal power by 2030, which is expected to deliver $1.3 billion in health and environmental benefits because of better air quality.
+Regarding their diet, Canadians have put out a Food Guide emphasising a plant-rich diet that would reduce animal-based consumption.
 An effort that would further reduce their greenhouse gas emissions.

 Risk of an outbreak

-The article by Stanford University talks about the risk of an outbreak from mosquito-borne diseases due to the warming weather.
+The article by Stanford University discusses the risk of an outbreak of mosquito-borne diseases due to the warming weather.

-It describes how mosquitoes will roam beyond their current habitats bringing with them diseases like dengue fever, malaria, chikungunya and West Nile virus.
-As temperature increases around the globe so are the number of months these disease-carrying mosquitos will be active.
+It describes how mosquitoes roam beyond their current habitats, bringing diseases like dengue fever, malaria, chikungunya, and West Nile virus.
+As temperatures increase around the globe, so do the number of months these disease-carrying mosquitoes will be active.

-The article has shown a map of the globe that shows the regions at risk for these vector-borne diseases and predicts the number of months these disease-carrying creatures will be active depending on the rate of warming.
+The article shows a globe map showing the regions at risk for these vector-borne diseases and predicts the number of months these disease-carrying creatures will be active depending on the rate of warming.

-Stanford biologist, Erin Mordecai says, “The good news: higher global temperatures will decrease the chance of most vector-borne disease spreading in places that are currently relatively warm.
-The bad news: warming will increase the chance that all diseases spread in places that are currently relatively cold.”
+Stanford biologist, Erin Mordecai, says, “The good news: higher global temperatures will decrease the chance of most vector-borne diseases spreading in places that are currently relatively warm.
+The bad news: warming will increase the chance that all diseases spread in relatively cold places.”

 Howard C, Huston P. The health effects of climate change: Know the risks and become part of the solutions.
 Can Commun Dis Rep 2019;45(5):114–8. https://doi.org/10.14745/ccdr.v45i05a01

-PHOTO CREDIT: The background images for the header and featured images are owned by Karl Hipolito and they were used with permission from him.
+PHOTO CREDIT: Karl Hipolito owns the background images for the header and featured images, which were used with his permission.

 Leave a Reply